atzori/mineral/README.md

 Functions and usage
 -------------------
-We developed the following two functions (the `wfn` prefix stands for `<http://webofcode.org/wfn/>`):
+We developed the following function (the `wfn` prefix stands for `<http://webofcode.org/wfn/>`):

+    wfn:mr(?query [, ?i0, ?i1, ...])

+that can be used with different optimization strategies (configurable server-side):

+  - `none` - no optimization used to cut off
-  - `wfn:min(?query, [, ?i0, ?i1, ...])` - memoization is used to cut off loops and increase speed on already-seen states in the search space
+  - `memo` - memoization is used to cut off loops and increase speed on already-seen states in the search space
-  - `wfn:mina(?query, ?a [, ?i0, ?i1, ...])` - Zaniolo's inspired technique is used to cut off unnecessary branches in the search space including loops (parameter `a` is used as an accumulator, see below)
+  - `fast` - accumulator-based recursion inspired by Zaniolo's technique is used to cut off unnecessary branches in the search space including loops (the parameter, `?i0`, is used as an accumulator to be minimized, see below)

 In both versions, optimization can be disabled via server configuration.